Litlington White Horse: Symbolism and local identity

+In games and literature

-The Litlington White Horse was the solution to Pimania, the UK's first real-life video treasure hunt game.
+The Litlington White Horse was the solution to Pimania, a 1982 text-and-graphics adventure game by Automata UK designers Mel Croucher and Christian Penfold; Guinness World Records credits it as the first video game treasure hunt..
 Released in 1982, the clues revealing the White Horse were not identified until 1985 by Sue Cooper and Lizi Newman, by which time its publisher Automata UK had ceased trading.
 The game’s various locations were designed to represent parts of a horse, with it finally identifying the winning site as the mouth of the Litlington White Horse.
 On 22 July 1985, the winners arrived at the horse, where the game’s creators presented them with the prize: a golden sundial valued at £6,000 (equivalent to £26,700 in 2023).

 The Litlington White Horse served as the inspiration for Miriam Moss's book The Horse Girl (2002), which tells the story of a young girl who secretly carves a large white horse on the chalky hill overlooking her village after her mother forbids her from going near real horses.

+In art and poetry

 In 2025, artist Alfie Caine debuted an exhibition in New York titled The Chalk Carver’s House, inspired by the Litlington White Horse and its landscape context.
 The show featured seven paintings, each placing the chalk horse within dreamlike and surreal domestic interiors like framed windows, doorways, and surrounded by seemingly mundane objects (flowers, bananas on a table).

 The Litlington White Horse has been featured in various poems and ballads, most notably in the poem The Sussex White Horse, which is attributed to an unknown author and predates 1880.
 The poem tells the story of an individual who becomes lost while wandering the Sussex Downs and struggles to find their way back.
 Ultimately, the person encounters the Sussex White Horse, which serves as a guiding landmark.
 The poem's closing lines are: